 If you don’t fancy paying 1.2% p.a. in fees to your fund manager, you can also structure your own passive income stream by systematically liquidating from a fund that doesn’t pay dividends.
 Research shows that if you invest in a portfolio that is evenly split between shares and bonds, you can withdraw 4% of your starting portfolio value every year consistently regardless of market upturn and downturn to last at least 30 years.
 This is widely known as the 4% safe withdrawal rule.

 To execute this strategy, find a fund that is managed with a sound investment strategy that focuses on broad diversification, doesn’t try to forecast or identify mispriced shares and most importantly, can deliver market-based returns at a low cost.
 With the mushrooming of robo-advisors in Singapore, investors are spoilt for choice on low-cost funds with fund-level fees averaging 0.4% p.a.
 Before you invest with any robo-advisors, make sure you understand how they are managing your money as all of them have yet to stand the test of time.

 Bonus: A flexible income solution that caters to your changing financial needs

 What if there is a solution that can provide you with a stable stream of sustainable passive income easily and without needing to pay high management fees?

 Introducing Fullerton MoneyOwl WiseIncome, a multi-asset fund co-created by MoneyOwl and Fullerton Fund Management, a Temasek Holdings subsidiary.

-With WiseIncome, you now have a low-cost solution to build your stream of sustainable passive income from a portfolio of global equities, Asian bonds, S-REITs and safe government bonds.
+With WiseIncome, you now have a low-cost solution to building your stream of sustainable passive income from a portfolio of global equities, Asian bonds, S-REITs, and safe government bonds.
 It also gives you the flexibility to grow your money and meet your passive income needs at every stage of your life.